 I am now a Professor of New Media Education at Deakin University, Melbourne, Australia.
-I have worked as an independent scholar working in Education and the Cultural and Creative Industries.
-I am currently Principal Research Fellow at the Department of Media & Communication, LSE and a research associate at the University of Oslo working on projects in London and Oslo exploring learning and learner identity across formal and informal domains.
-I have been an Honorary Professor of Education at the University of Nottingham, UK and the Institute of Education, Hong Kong and I am now a Visiting Professor at The Playful Learning Centre, University of Helsinki, Finland and a visiting fellow at the LSE.
+I have worked as an independent scholar and have held positions at the Department of Media & Communication, London School of Economics & Political Science and at the University of Oslo working on projects exploring learning and learner identity across formal and informal domains.
+I have been been an Honorary Professor of Education at the University of Nottingham, UK and the Institute of Education, Hong Kong and I am now a Visiting Professor at The Playful Learning Centre, University of Helsinki, Finland and a visiting fellow at the LSE.

 I have worked as an Associate Research Professor at the University of South Australia, where I was developing a city-wide initiative to imagine and implement new kinds of spaces for learning.
 Previously I was the Head of Media Arts and Education at WAC Performing Arts and Media College – a centre for informal training and education – where I directed a range of digital media activities for young people and co-ordinated training for media artists and teachers.
 I worked as Media Studies teacher in an inner city comprehensive London and in higher education teaching undergraduate and postgraduate courses, leading teacher training degrees in media education.

-I now work as a consultant and researcher across a range of disciplines and subject specialisms:
+I now research and develop projects across a range of disciplines and subject specialisms:

 – youth, media and technology